 The Laurelton Boulevard corridor is narrow and constrained by utility congestion, allowing limited space for siting of the transition joint bays and duct banks within the roadway.
-Cable landfall alternative E has sufficient space for a cable landfall of all three export cables and the temporary workspace for cable landfall activities, if the vacant parcel is commercially available and the necessary land rights can be obtained.
-Empire is currently evaluating whether an export cable landfall with three circuits is technically feasible in the event that the export cables and cable landfall workspace is limited to the public right-of-way.
+Cable landfall alternative E has sufficient space for a cable landfall of both export cables and the temporary workspace for cable landfall activities, if the necessary land rights can be obtained.
 Due to the limited space availability, Empire determined that the Direct Pipe® installation method is not feasible for alternative E (see discussion for cable landfall alternative A, Section 3.6.3.1); therefore, the HDD installation method is required.
 Another potential limitation at cable landfall alternative E is there may not be sufficient space for contingency in the case of an HDD failure along one or more of the export cable alignments, in the event that the export cables and cable landfall workspace is limited to the public right-of-way.
-Typically, if an initial HDD attempt fails, another attempt may be made along a parallel alignment immediately adjacent; however, for cable landfall alternative E, a separate contingency location may be required due to the highly constrained spacing of the three cables.
+Typically, if an initial HDD attempt fails, another attempt may be made along a parallel alignment immediately adjacent; however, for cable landfall alternative E, a separate contingency location may be required due to the highly constrained spacing of the two cables.